rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 android phones, virtual machines, and just old computers.
 While the PR itself is quite small, it solved a very old design issue:
 [compatibilities proposal][mqcompat].
 Fixing this issue opened the door for both lower-end backends, like gl1, and higher-level backends.
-Metal being the next in line.
+Metal is the next in line.

 [miniquad]: https://github.com/not-fl3/miniquad/